madpiano/2019-432/slides/class17/README.md

 1. [Project 2 Registration and Scheduling Form](http://bit.ly/432-2019-project2-registration) due at **9 AM** on Monday 2019-04-08.
 2. [Homework 5](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework5) due at 2 PM on Friday 2019-04-12.
 Submit via [Canvas](https://canvas.case.edu/).

+## Logistic Regression Fitting and Making Predictions with Multiple Imputation

+- Some frequently asked questions are addressed in this document ([in PDF](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class17/logistic_regression_loose_ends.pdf), or [in R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class17/logistic_regression_loose_ends.Rmd), or [in HTML at RPubs](http://rpubs.com/TELOVE/logistic-and-multiple-imp-faq)) that I prepared on 2019-03-29.
+In particular, this covers:
+    1. Can we estimate odds ratios (and confidence intervals for those CIs) using `lrm` for a one-unit change in a quantitative predictor, along with the default (25th percentile, 75th percentile) comparison?
+    2. How can we make predictions effectively after multiple imputation?
+    3. When should we include knots as part of `fit.mult.impute`?

 ## Grades

 1. [Homework 4](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework4) grades will be posted soon.